 - Data Standards - use a standard that includes a fully defined data structure

 - Data Templates - use a template for a predefined schema and data dictionary

 - Domains - include domains (reference lists, lookup tables) as part of the dictionary information

 - Naming Conventions - apply a consistent approach to create meaningful table and field names; consider a similar naming convention for files and folders

 - Organize Files and Data - include the name and description of data files in the metadata and associate the file names with tables in the data dictionary

-- USGS Core Science Analytics and Synthesis - Biocomplexity Thesaurus.
-Accessed July 12, 2012.
+- USGS Science Analytics and Synthesis (SAS) - Biocomplexity Thesaurus.

 - Craven, T. University of Western Ontario.
 Thesaurus Construction: Welcome to the Introductory Tutorial on Thesaurus Construction

 - Entity/Attribute metadata for: Knight, R.R., Cartwright, J.M., and Ladd, D.E., 2016, Streamflow and fish community diversity data for use in developing ecological limit functions for the Cumberland Plateau, northeastern Middle Tennessee and southwestern Kentucky, 2016: U.S. Geological Survey Data Release: http://dx.doi.org/10.5066/F7JH3J83.